multiscaleflowx/multiscaleflowx.github.io/_contribution-guide/format.md

 * **Do not** edit any of the HTML/CSS code either, as the website is designed in such a way so as to not require you to engage with any of that.
 * **Do not** use any format other than `.png` or `.jpg`/`.jpeg` for any of the images for the website.

-If anything below is confusing, DM me on slack for clarification.
+If anything below is confusing, DM me (Rohit) on slack for clarification.

 ## News item